James Wilkinson: War of 1812

 He was then assigned to the St. Lawrence River theater of war, following Henry Dearborn's reassignment.
-Wilkinson engaged in two failed campaigns (the Battle of Crysler's Farm and the Second Battle of Lacolle Mills.
+Wilkinson engaged in two failed campaigns (the Battle of Crysler's Farm and the Battle of Lacolle Mills.
 He was relieved from active duty and court-martialed in early 1815, but he was ultimately cleared.
 He was discharged from the Army on June 15, 1815.
 In 1816, Wilkinson published Memoirs of My Own Times, in a final attempt to clear his name.

 General Wilkinson may not have been a competent commander in conventional operations in the battles of Crysler's Farm and the Lacolle Mills, but he had some idea of guerilla tactics.
 Before the Battle of Bladensburg, General Wilkinson helped conceive a strategy of using the militia-dominated forces as guerrilla fighters against the incoming British attack on the Capitol.
 Wilkinson and other American commanders tried to convince the American government to use all the militia in hit-and-run tactics, ambushes, and harassment against the British forces by the flanks and rear.
 But President James Madison and James Monroe disapproved of the plan.
 Madison and Monroe wanted to fight a set-piece battle by placing the militia in linear defensive formations to fight the British head on.
 This led to ultimate disaster and defeat as the British easily routed the Americans at Bladensburg and burned the Capitol.